sovity/edc-ce/docs/Frontend/Consuming/finding-offers.md

 Once you have the Connector Endpoint of the Connector to explore, click on the tab ```Catalog Browser``` and enter the URL into the ```Connector Endpoint``` search bar.
 Your Connector will automatically show you all available offerings from the other Connector that your Connector is entitled to see.

-You can also connect to multiple Catalogs at once by entering multiple Connector Endpoints, separated by commas, in the search bar.

 The information symbol in the ```Connector Endpoint``` search bar provides basic information on the current status of the connection process to the entered catalogs, as well as potential error messages.

 The ```Search catalog``` bar lets you search for a specific offering within the Catalog Browser.